Google’s insights into high performing teams – Part 1: Psychological Safety

 Here are 4 ways you can build psychological safety with the StrongSuits system:

-- Playing with the strengths cards with a trusted colleague or individually, – for example via the Your StrongSuits game, – allows you to express how you perceive your strengths with the cards.
+- Playing with the strengths cards with a trusted colleague or individually.
+StrongSuits allows you to express how you perceive your strengths with the cards.
 If someone is listening to you, there is an opportunity to receive feedback and reinforcement.
-The fact that all 52 cards are positive qualities, makes this exercise safe to play and creates space for appreciative feedback to yourself and to your colleague.
+The fact that all 52 cards are positive qualities, makes this exercise safe to play and creates space for appreciative feedback to yourself and to your colleagues.

-- Sharing your strengths through conversations with your team members, for example via the Your Winning Hand game, – allows for a dialogue in the wider team about each other’s strengths, an understanding of opposite strengths.
+- Sharing your strengths through conversations with your team members allows for a dialogue in the wider team about each other’s strengths and an understanding of opposite strengths.
 An example of opposite strengths could be Big Picture or Detail, another example could be Diplomatic or Plain Speaking.
 Working with opposites builds the ability in the team to reframe perceived differences from the negative to positive traits.
-The way we normally coach this is to ask: “In which situation has the strengths of Big Picture been more useful to our team than detail?
+The way we normally coach this is to ask: “In which situation has the strengths of Big Picture been more useful to our team than Detail?
 How about the other way round?”

 - HBR article: High performing teams need psychological safety and this is how to create it